AJWest22/MS4/README.md

     - Create an account on heroku.com

-    -Create a new application and give it a name.
+    - Create a new application and give it a name.
 NOTE: This name must be new, and one not already in use.

     - In the application dashboard, go to the deploy section and connect your application to your chosen GitHub repo, by      selecting your repo's name.

-    -Select the branch to enable automatic deploys, (as was done with this project).
+    - Select the branch to enable automatic deploys, (as was done with this project).
 Alternatively you can set it to deploy manually.

     - Set key/value pairs for the following keys:IP, MONGO_DBNAME, MONGO_URI, PORT, SECRET_KEY